srest2021/atclean/README.md

 - Number of measurements averaged < 2 (to change, set field `[averaging]` `Nclip_max`)
 - Number of measurements clipped > 1 (to change, set field `[averaging]` `Ngood_min`)
 </details>

-For this part of the cleaning, we still need to improve the cutting at the peak of the SN (important epochs are sometimes cut, maybe due to fast rise, etc.).